 Schweickert Ganassin Krzak Rundio, LLP Is Here for You

 When a harmful product has turned your life upside down, you deserve to have trusted legal representation.
 We know that standing up to a manufacturing company can be intimidating, but we’ll make sure your voice is heard.
 When you speak up, you’re advocating for yourself and possibly preventing others from sustaining injuries from the same defective product.

-Our lawyers provide Illinois citizens with the help they need for their product liability claims.
+Our Peru product liability attorney provides Illinois citizens with the help they need for their claims.
 We will do everything we can to get you the compensation you deserve.
 For a free consultation, give our firm a call today.